 The data reflects the difficult economic times many of our friends and neighbors are facing.
-Our statistics have proved that we have an increase in unemployment, foreclosures, and the number of students who qualify for free or reduced hot lunches.
-We now know that the mean income in Marshfield has decreased.
-These numbers are not all doom and gloom.
-We see the population starting to increase in the Marshfield area, and increases in unemployment numbers have leveled off.
+The new data has shown proved that we have had a decrease in unemployment and foreclosures, but we’ve also seen a decrease in the median household income in Marshfield.
+We have seen an increase in the percent of children ages 5 to 17 in families in poverty.
+The population has continued to increase in the Marshfield area as well.
 We can use this long term data as a baseline to help analyze what happens in the future.

-You may pick up a copy of Vital Signs at our office, the United Way office, or the Marshfield Public Library or download a copy here.
+You may pick up a copy of Vital Signs at our office or download a copy on our website at: http://marshfieldareacommunityfoundation.org/uploads/pdf/Vital%20Signs%202012.pdf